-All PRINCE2 Practitioners should be re-registered within 3-5 calendar years of their original certification.
-Find out more about the PRINCE2 Re-Registration Examination.
+All PRINCE2 Practitioners should register within 3-5 calendar years of their original certification.
+Find out more about the PRINCE2® Re-Registration Examination.

 The PRINCE2 Professional qualification is the next step for PRINCE2 Practitioners looking to further demonstrate their expertise in the PRINCE2 method.
 This level will test your ability to manage a non-complex PRINCE2 project across all aspects of the project lifecycle.

-There are two routes towards obtain the PRINCE2 qualifications - you can sit the exams at the end of a training course, or study privately and then book the exam without a training course at one of APM Group's Open Centres.
-Find out more about Open Centre exams here.
+There are two routes towards obtaining the PRINCE2 qualifications - you can sit the exams at the end of a training course, or study privately and then book the exam without a training course via one of the PRINCE2 Examination Institutes.

-For details of training courses, please contact one of the PRINCE2 Accredited Training Organisations.
+For details of training courses, please contact one of our Certified Partners.